Structural Diffing & Sync Engines › Fallback Chain Implementation

 from enum import Enum, auto

-from typing import Any, Callable, Coroutine, Dict, Optional, Sequence
+from typing import Any, Callable, Coroutine, Dict, Optional

 class SyncEngineError(Exception):